 SAVE the DATE.
 Mark your calendars for the following Recycling Collection Events and Fairs.
 Click here to visit SCARCE (School and Community Assistance for Recycling and Composting Education) for an updated list of current events offered throughout DuPage County.

-On January 1, 2012 a ban goes into effect in the State of Illinois, which prohibits throwing electronics into landfills.
+On January 1, 2012 a ban went into effect in the State of Illinois, which prohibits throwing electronics into landfills.
 Click here for more information.

 Glendale Heights' Eco-Friendly Programs